Main Navigation

 What is the IRC?

-IRC stands for Internet Relay Chat, and it is a distributed, real-time form of communication, that was common from relatively early in the history of the Internet, and is still very popular.
+IRC stands for Internet Relay Chat, and is a protocol for chatting (where the messages that are written in plaintext, appear to all the recipients in real time), that was common from relatively early in the history of the Internet, and is still very popular.
 IRC servers form networks of servers - each network is separated from the other networks and the servers of each network share the same chat-rooms, user profiles and messages.
 Each network has different rules and conventions and a different culture.
 This allows chat-rooms (called channels in IRC-jargon) with the same name to exist in different networks.

 IRC is a great way to get answers to questions quickly and easily.
 Just note that some networks are not recommended for asking Perl questions on, due to the treatment of beginner question, or general unfriendliness.